Concavity properties for quasilinear equations and optimality remarks: Modified quasilinear Schrödinger equations

 and that $i)$ and $ii)$ imply that $\frac{F f'}{f^2}$ is non-increasing in $(0,M_f)$ with $\lim_{t \to 0^+} \frac{F f'}{f^2}\leq \frac{1}{2}$, we achieve the claim by the assumption $iii)$ and Theorem \ref{thm_main_concave}. \end{proof}

 \begin{remark} We observe that the conditions stated in Theorem \ref{thm_main_concave} and Theorem \ref{thm_corol_main_concave} are scaling invariant, that is, they do not change by substituting $f$ and $a$ with $\lambda f$ and $\mu a$, where $\lambda, \mu \in (0,+\infty)$.
-Moreover, the function $\varphi$ does not depend on the particular domain $\Omega$; it could be interesting to investigate the existence of a natural function $\varphi$ modeled also on the shape of the domain. \end{remark}
+Moreover, the function $\varphi$ does not depend on the particular domain $\Omega$; it could be interesting to investigate the existence of a natural function $\varphi$ modeled also on the shape (in particular, the curvature) of the domain. \end{remark}